argibson02/Note-Taker/README.md

 ## Description
-This is a note taking app that utilizes Node.js, Express.js, and Heroku for persistent data storage.
+This is a note taking app that utilizes Node.js, Express.js, and Heroku.
+Don't want to kill another tree?
+Write your notes in here!

 Features
-*
+* Persistent data storage of notes.
-*
+* Add and delete buttons for notes.

 [Click this link to go to the Note Taker web app!](https://protected-badlands-46826.herokuapp.com/)